one-ware/one-ware.com/blog/2025-08-30-oneai-release/index.md

 Every model is automatically **optimized** to run on the **smallest chips** with the **lowest power consumption**, so you can bring powerful intelligence to edge devices in no time.

-## Get started now and claim free credits
+## Get Started Now and Claim Free Credits

-You can start training your own models right away.
-Check out our [pricing details](/docs/one-ai/pricing) to learn more about included free credits and available plans.
+Start training your own models right away!

-[Download](/docs/studio/setup) OneWare Studio and install our new OneAI Extension.
+Simply [sign up](https://cloud.one-ware.com/Acccount/Register), confirm your email address, and begin building with **€500 in free credits**.

+For more details, check out our [Getting Started Guide](/docs/one-ai/get-started).